crpietschmann/portfolio/_posts/2009-08-13-simple-scriptmanager-for-aspnet-mvc.markdown

   - /post.aspx?id=fccc2f93-f7a3-481d-bcd7-a3b9425420bd
 ---
 <!-- more -->

-<p>The <a href="http://www.asp.net/Ajax/Documentation/Live/overview/ScriptManagerOverview.aspx" target="_blank">ASP.NET AJAX ScriptManager</a> makes it really easy to include JavaScript references and register JavaScript blocks into the rendered Page output of an ASP.NET WebForms application.
+The <a href="http://www.asp.net/Ajax/Documentation/Live/overview/ScriptManagerOverview.aspx" target="_blank">ASP.NET AJAX ScriptManager</a> makes it really easy to include JavaScript references and register JavaScript blocks into the rendered Page output of an ASP.NET WebForms application.
 However nice the ScriptManager control is, it&rsquo;s still just a WebForms control for use with ASP.NET AJAX; thus it&rsquo;s use isn&rsquo;t really supported with ASP.NET MVC.
 Also, to make things just a little more difficult, ASP.NET MVC doesn&rsquo;t have it&rsquo;s own &ldquo;ScriptManager&rdquo; implementation.
-This brings me to the point of posting this&hellip;</p>
+This brings me to the point of posting this&hellip;

-<p>I have worked out a really simple &ldquo;ScriptManager&rdquo; component for use with ASP.NET MVC, and I think it works really nice to help simplify the effort of including JavaScript blocks and references in a page.</p>
+I have worked out a really simple &ldquo;ScriptManager&rdquo; component for use with ASP.NET MVC, and I think it works really nice to help simplify the effort of including JavaScript blocks and references in a page.
 <h3>Setting up the &ldquo;SimpleScriptManager&rdquo; for use</h3>

-<p>To use the &ldquo;SimpleScriptManager&rdquo; with ASP.NET MVC you must first Import the &ldquo;SimpleScriptManager&rdquo; namespace into your Master Page.
+To use the &ldquo;SimpleScriptManager&rdquo; with ASP.NET MVC you must first Import the &ldquo;SimpleScriptManager&rdquo; namespace into your Master Page.
 Then you must place a single line of code in the Master Page file at the location you want to Render the Script Includes and Blocks to the Page.
-In order for it to work properly, the Render code needs to be place at the very end of the Master Page; preferably just before the closing Body tag.</p>
+In order for it to work properly, the Render code needs to be place at the very end of the Master Page; preferably just before the closing Body tag.

-<p>Here&rsquo;s a really short example Master Page file with the &ldquo;SimpleScriptManager&rdquo; namespace imported and the call to &ldquo;SimpleScriptManager().Render()&rdquo; located at the very end of the page just before the closing Body tag.</p>
+Here&rsquo;s a really short example Master Page file with the &ldquo;SimpleScriptManager&rdquo; namespace imported and the call to &ldquo;SimpleScriptManager().Render()&rdquo; located at the very end of the page just before the closing Body tag.
 <pre class="csharpcode"><span class="asp">&lt;%@ Master Language="C#" Inherits="System.Web.Mvc.ViewMasterPage" %&gt;</span>

 <span class="asp">&lt;%</span>-- The SimpleScriptManager Namespace must be Imported to be able to use the Html.SimpleScriptManager Extension --<span class="asp">%&gt;</span>